vtrlx/lgi/docs/gtk.md

 ## TreeView and related classes

 `Gtk.TreeView` and related classes like `Gtk.TreeModel` are one of the most complicated objects in the whole `Gtk`.
-Lgi adds some overrides to simplify the work with them.
+LuaGObject adds some overrides to simplify the work with them.

 ### Gtk.TreeModel

-Lgi supports direct indexing of treemodel instances by iterators (i.e. `Gtk.TreeIter` instances).
+LuaGObject supports direct indexing of treemodel instances by iterators (i.e. `Gtk.TreeIter` instances).
 To get value at specified column number, index the resulting value again with column number.
-Note that although `Gtk` uses 0-based column numbers, Lgi remaps them to 1-based numbers, because working with 1-based arrays is much more natural for Lua.
+Note that although `Gtk` uses 0-based column numbers, LuaGObject remaps them to 1-based numbers, because working with 1-based arrays is much more natural for Lua.

-Another extension provided by Lgi is `Gtk.TreeModel:pairs([parent_iter])` method for Lua-native iteration of the model.
+Another extension provided by LuaGObject is `Gtk.TreeModel:pairs([parent_iter])` method for Lua-native iteration of the model.
 This method returns 3 values suitable to pass to generic `for`, so that standard Lua iteration protocol can be used.
 See the example in the next chapter which uses this technique.

 ### Gtk.ListStore and Gtk.TreeStore

 Standard `Gtk.TreeModel` implementations, `Gtk.ListStore` and
 `Gtk.TreeStore` extend the concept of indexing model instance with iterators also to writing values.
 Indexing resulting value with 1-based column number allows writing individual values, while assigning the table containing column-keyed values allows assigning multiple values at once.
 Following example illustrates all these
 techniques:

     local PersonColumn = { NAME = 1, AGE = 2, EMPLOYEE = 3 }